jeremymarch/hoplitekb-chrome-ext/README.md

-Hoplite Polytonic Greek Keyboard -- Web Extension
+Hoplite Polytonic Greek Keyboard -- WebExtension

 Very much beta.
 It will let you type polytonic Greek and also automatically changes the font of all INPUT and TEXTAREA elements to New Athena Unicode.
+Tested so far in Firefox and Chrome, but should also work in other browsers which accept WebExtensions.

 Installation:
 1. Download this repo